 End Date: The date that the Contract is due to end.

-Contract Managers: The people in your organisation who you want to manage individual contracts and their benefits, including being responsible for approving and rejecting the evidence and scores submitted by the Assessors, Suppliers and Delivery Partners.
+Contract Managers: The people in your organisation who you want to manage individual contracts and their benefits, including being responsible for approving and rejecting the Evidence and Scores submitted by the Assessors, Suppliers and Delivery Partners.
 Most customers prefer the people who have overall strategic responsibility for the contract to fulfil this role.
-Their job title might be "Contract Manager", "Service Area Manager", "Strategic Lead" or something similar.
+Their job title might be "Contract Manager", "Service Area Manager", "Strategic Lead", "Locality Team Manager" or something similar.

 Contract Status (Required): A filter which allows you to select the current status of the Contract.
 The Contract Managers should keep this up to date as the Contract progresses to make sure that reports remain accurate.
 The fields are In Development, Tendered, Abandoned, Awarded, On Hold, In Progress, Completed and Incomplete.